OWASP/www-chapter-charlotte/index.md

 ## Chapter Meetings

-We meet the **2nd Wednesday of each Month** our location is currently in a state of flux, but hope to have that squared away by April 2020
+We typical meet the **2nd or 3rd Wednesday of each Month** our location is currently in a state of flux, but hope to have that squared away by April 2020

 We hold a Meet and Greet beginning at 6:30pm.
 Food and beverages are provided.